There are some pretty clear benefits to hosting your games in a soccer field fabric structure, but these may come as a surprise to you.

 Finally, dogs do not have a monopoly on interrupting soccer matches.
 In England, it’s more likely a hedgehog will stop the show, as one did recently.
 Or how about roosters, cats, a squirrel, and whatever this thing is (A Martin or a Fisher, perhaps):

-Finally, in Australia a few months ago a bull charged onto a a soccer field while a boy’s match was in progress.
-It charged at the children but luckily they were able to dodge and weave their way out of harm’s way.
+Finally, in Australia a few months ago a bull charged onto a soccer field while a boy’s match was in progress.
+It charged at the children but luckily they were able to dodge and weave out of harm’s way.

 The Real Reasons a Soccer Field Fabric Structure Makes Sense